 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-slow cooker tri tip with veggies
+slow cooker tri tip roast on plate.

-Slow Cooker Tri Tip Roast with Vegetables
+Slow Cooker Tri-Tip Roast with Veggies

 • Total Time: 9 hours 15 minutes